Milestone-Proposal:Parametron, 1954

 Influence of Parametron Technology and Goto's Achievements

 The parametron’s affordability, minimal maintenance, and operational stability swiftly captured Japanese industry attention following Goto’s initial presentation at a Japanese conference.
 Commercial entities soon adopted the technology, developing and marketing computers and calculators based on it (see Appendix I for examples).
+Some models sold more than 700 units back then.

 Conclusion

 The parametron profoundly shaped Japan’s post-war computer industry, with its influence extending internationally through U.S. patents.
-As its sole inventor, Eiichi Goto elucidated its principles in his landmark IRE paper and led the Takahashi Laboratory team at the University of Tokyo in creating the PC-1.
+As its sole inventor, Eiichi Goto elucidated its principles in his landmark IRE paper and led the Takahasi Laboratory team at the University of Tokyo in creating the PC-1.
 Given his pivotal role in this enduring technological achievement, Goto’s name merits inclusion in the IEEE Milestone citation, honoring his lasting legacy in computing history.

 Historical Significance